Boosting Nearest-Neighbour to Long-Range Integrable Spin Chains: Introduction and Overview

 The best-studied integrable spin chains are the \emph{nearest-neighbour} chains whose Hamiltonians act on pairs of spins at adjacent sites.
 The prime example in this class is the Heisenberg model \cite{Heisenberg:1928aa}.
 The only widely-known examples of spin chains with interactions of well-separated spin sites, so-called \emph{long-range} chains, are the Haldane--Shastry and the Inozemtsev chains \cite{Haldane:1988gg,SriramShastry:1988gh,Inozemtsev:1989yq,Inozemtsev:2002vb}.

 The discovery and investigation of integrable structures in planar maximally supersymmetric gauge theory in four spacetime dimensions \cite{Minahan:2002ve,Beisert:2003tq,Beisert:2003yb} (see \cite{Beisert:2004ry} for a review) introduced a novel exciting long-range chain.
 Its interactions are more general than those on which the Haldane--Shastry and Inozemtsev models are based: they involve more than two spins at a time.
 A subsequent study \cite{Beisert:2005wv} has revealed a large class of long-range models.
-However in all of these models complete integrability was merely shown to be plausible but has not yet been proven.
+However, in all of these models complete integrability was merely shown to be plausible but has not yet been proven.

 In this letter we provide a proof of existence for a very large class of \emph{integrable} long-range spin chains including those proposed in \cite{Beisert:2005wv}.
-More explicitly, we present a recursion relation to explicitly construct long-range Hamiltonians which manifestly preserves integrability.
+Specifically, we present a recursion relation to explicitly construct long-range Hamiltonians which manifestly preserves integrability.